GavinHuttley/tib/_sources/molevol/max_likelihood.rst.txt

     pi[0, "C"]

-Conditioned on having a C, we then extract the probabilities from |P| that correspond to C staying the same on the :teal:`green edge`, changing into T on the :orange:`orange edge` and staying the same on the :blue:`blue edge`.
-This corresponds to the following equation for the likelihood of a C at alignment column 1 [4]_.
+Conditioned on having a C, we then extract the probabilities from |P| that correspond to C being observed on the :teal:`green` and :blue:`blue` edges, and changing into T on the :orange:`orange` edge.
+The likelihood of a C at alignment column 1 [4]_ is specified by this equation

 ..
-[4] I have retained the edge
+[4] The edge from which P is derived is indicated in as a subscript in the table title.

 .. math::

     \mathcal{L}_1(\text{C})=\pi_\text{C} \times P_1(C,C) \times P_2(C,T) \times P_3(C,C)

-and code (for our example)
+and this code

 .. jupyter-execute::